-While the basic traits of an effective manager have remained the same, today a manager needs to show exceptional leadership skills in various other fields to prove his/her worth.
-Listening to what employees are saying and taking time to understand them, have added to the demands of the job.
+While the basic traits of an effective manager have remained the same, a manager needs to show exceptional leadership skills in various other fields to prove their worth.
+Listening to what employees are saying and taking time to understand them have added to the job demands.

 Characteristics of an effective manager